 How We Treat Each Other Today Foretells Our Tomorrow

-Civility benefits from adherence to known facts, and suffers when those facts are spun (regardless of whether they are spun left or right).
+Civility benefits from knowledge of, and adherence to known facts, and suffers when those facts are spun (regardless of whether they are spun left or right).
 I believe mainstream media (for their own reasons) does more than enough spin, sometimes with complete disregard of foundational facts, even in the presence of irrefutable evidence.
 The result is often higher ratings, and always higher emotions, helping to drive the ever-increasing divide between Americans.

 The level of self-righteous outrage has clearly gone way off the rails.
 I’ve never witnessed so many people do so much damage while charging forward absolutely convinced that not only are they “doing the right thing,” but firm in the belief that they, and only they know what the right thing is.
 And… anyone who disagrees is not only wrong, they are evil!
 It’s no longer “I’m right and you’re wrong,” it’s “I’m right and you’re a despicable worthless piece of human trash.”
 Over the past few years I’ve been far more savagely attacked for things that I questioned than for anything I ever actually proclaimed or did.

 This ever-increasing environment of disrespectful narrative does nothing but raise the collective ire, contributing only to the bad taste in one’s mouth.
 I used to look forward to jumping online, but anymore, being deluged with posturing, lies and rage is not at all how I wish to begin, much less spend my day.
 A former US Senator recently stated that his promotion of an egregious lie about a political opponent was perfectly fine because it helped contribute to the opponent’s defeat, affirming that victory was more important than honesty or integrity.